manufy/jupyterlab_apod/README.md

 ## Quick steps to develop jupyterlab extensions

-# this jupyterlab_apod extension shows a NASA random image on a tab

-Show a random NASA Astronomy Picture of the Day in a JupyterLab panel
+ this jupyterlab_apod extension shows a random NASA Astronomy Picture of the Day in a JupyterLab panel

 ## 1 Create conda environment